geops/trafimage-planeditor/README.md

 ## Project Description
-Written by *Thomas Hulley*, following designs from geOps. <br/>
+Written by *Thomas Hulley*, following designs from geOps.
-This is a project being made for geOps - Freiburg, Germany.